bimobject/docs/docs/documentation/product/creating-a-product.md

 If this list is empty, you need to [create a packaging](/documentation/packaging/creating-a-packaging) first.
 :::

 Select the packaging you want to add.
 Then click the `Add packaging` button in the top right corner of the sidepanel.
-This will close the sidepaneland the packaging you selected will show up in the table of added packaging.
+This will close the sidepanel and the packaging you selected will show up in the table of added packaging.

 ![Image of the packaging table](/images/product/packaging-added.jpg)